-The Management Committee are elected on an annual basis and look after the strategic and day-to-day running of the club.
-All of the Committee are club members and can be found running at our weekly sessions, club events and other races.
-Here is the current team who were elected in February for April 2021 -March 2022.
+The Management Committee are elected annually and looks after the strategic and day-to-day running of the club.
+All Committee members are club members and can be found running at our weekly sessions, club events and other races.
+Here is the current team elected in February for March 2023 – April 2024.

 Race Secretary: Ernie

 I started running regularly in 2017 when I hit 50 & quickly became addicted.
-I prefer longer distances and have completed 4 marathons to date.
-I love a bit of mud and trail running and cross country are also favourite passions.
-I’m a fan of team relay events and love the camaraderie that running in general provides.
-I recently moved to East Sussex and with the Downs and country lanes it’s a runners dream.
-I look forward to putting something back into running, meeting new people and helping BHFR grow.
+I love the benefits to my physical and mental health.
+Meeting like-minded people with a positive mindset through running has been a joy.
+I’m best at longer distances and have completed 12 marathons.
+I love a bit of mud and trail running and cross country are also my favourite passions.
+I live in Lewes and adore this and the Brighton area with the Downs and country lanes – it’s a runner’s dream.

 Leader in Running Fitness: Damian

 I joined BHFR in April 2021 and became a Run Leader in September 2021 for the club.
 I have 15 years of experience in health and fitness, I am a qualified Personal Trainer and teach group exercise classes.
 I also am qualified in Mental Health First Aid, ASIST suicide prevention first aid and level 2 Counselling Skills.

 My hobbies and interests outside the fitness world are hiking, reading and spending time with my dogs.

 Leader in Running Fitness: Sonia

 I started running in 2007 when I joined the TA – I had to run 1.5 miles in under 13 minutes to pass selection!
 At the time that was a real challenge but now I comfortably cover much longer distances.
 These days running is my social life.
 It’s also my escape.

 Leader in Running: Rob